Alfred Newman Gilbey

-Alfred Newman Gilbey (1901–1998) was a British Roman Catholic priest and monsignor.
+Alfred Newman Gilbey (13 July 1901–26 March 1998) was a British Catholic priest and monsignor.
 He was the longest-serving chaplain to the University of Cambridge, England.
 He has been described as the best-known Roman Catholic priest in England during the last quarter of the 20th century.

 Early life (1901–1932)

 Gilbey was born at Mark Hall, near Harlow, Essex, on 13 July 1901, fifth son of Newman Gilbey, JP and María Victorina de Ysasi.
 Newman Gilbey's father, Alfred, of Wooburn House, Wooburn, Buckinghamshire, had founded a successful wine business with his brother, Sir Walter Gilbey, 1st Baronet.
 A maternal great-grandfather was Don Manuel María González y Angel, founder of a Spanish wine and sherry bodega González Byass.
 Educated by Jesuits at Beaumont College, he went on to study modern history at Trinity College, Cambridge in 1920, during which time he became chairman of the Fisher Society at the chaplaincy; he was also a member the University Pitt Club.
 He funded his own training as a priest at the Pontifical Beda College in Rome, being ordained "under his own patrimony" by Bishop Doubleday of Brentwood in 1929.